 Instead of teams that have an array of quality players, there are perhaps only one or two key men per team and if they are missing for a game it can have a much bigger impact than in the top leagues.
 All four leagues get the same attention from me, which I know isn't the case for the bookmakers.

 Q8.
-Your performance figures since the 2015/16 season showcase a 47.36% winning strike rate and a profit to advised stakes of 187.29 points.
-Such impressive figures that you won a "SBC Tipping Service of the Year" award for 2018.
+Your performance figures for the 2016/17 season came in at 271 bets, a 45.39% winning strike rate and a profit to advised stakes of 53.67 points.